funbox/pipeline-heavy-job-plugin/README.md

 }
 ```

-Pros: workers will run as much builds as possible.
+Pros: workers will run as many builds as possible.
 Cons: in some cases workers can be overloaded.

 ### Freestyle projects